ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 	.catch( /* ... */ );
 ```

-Please keep in mind that if you define your own upload category mappings for a particular image type, only your first found category will be taken into account while finding the appropriate category for the uploaded image.
+If you define your own upload category mappings for a particular image type, only your first found category will be taken into account while finding the appropriate category for the uploaded image.
 Category mappings configured on the server will not be searched in that case.
 The image will not be uploaded (and hence inserted into the editor) in the following cases:

 * If you have defined your own category mapping in `defaultUploadCategories` for the uploaded image type:
    * The category does not exist on the server.